prismicio-community/migration-api-example-scripts/README.md

 initially due to unresolved asset/document references and we can't import all documents at once, because we require main language document IDs for documents in alternate languages.

-To resolve this issue, the function to import the documents, will allow you to specify what types of documens you want to sync with this call.
+To resolve this issue, the function to import the documents will allow you to specify what types of documents you want to sync with this call.

-To import the documents to we will to make requests to the [Prismic Migration API]( https://prismic.io/docs/migration-api-technical-reference).
-We will use the popular `axios` library to talk to it and `axios-rate-limit` to respect the rate limits of the API.
-You can consult the `./src/import/utlis.mjs` file to see how to configure the axios client properly, below we will just import it from that file.
+To import the documents we will make requests to the [Prismic Migration API]( https://prismic.io/docs/migration-api-technical-reference).
+We will use the popular [`axios`](https://axios-http.com/) library to talk to it and [`axios-rate-limit`](https://github.com/aishek/axios-rate-limit#readme) to respect the rate limits of the
+API.
+You can consult the `src/import/utlis.mjs` file to see how to configure the axios client properly, below we will just import it from that file.

 As usual, we will first focus on importing a single document: